 Today, the Crescent Hotel has been lovingly restored to its original condition as a stately Hotel Resort and Spa.
 It attracts thousands of visitors, some for the healing balm, others to enjoy the resort and spa, and others to experience for themselves America's most haunted hotel.

 A floor sign in the Hotel lobby reminds guests how to sign up for a ghost tour.
 Unfortunately, the tours were fully booked before we arrived.
 Ghost tours begin on the fourth floor, down the hallway from our room.
-Also on the fourth floor was the Sky Bar where one might be fortified before the tour.
+Also on the fourth floor was the Sky Bar, where one might be fortified before the tour.
 We noticed that visitors gathering for the tour represented all ages—kids to adults—eagerly anticipating a unique experience.
-We were told that ghost tours are so popular that as many as eight tours a day may be offered.
+We were told that ghost tours are so popular that as many as eight may be offered in a day.

 Crescent College and Conservatory for Young Women